Juan Alderete: Personal life

-Alderete lives in Los Angeles with his wife, Anne.

 On May 1, 2007, Alderete announced that he had been diagnosed with polycythemia vera, a rare blood disease.
 However he also mentioned that he was feeling fine, would experience no side effects from the medication, and would continue to play music.

 Since discovering his condition, Alderete had agreed to become a spokesman for the MPD Foundation.

 On January 13, 2020, Alderete sustained a serious brain injury as a result of a bicycle accident near his home.
-Despite wearing protective equipment, he was in a coma for almost four weeks.
+Despite wearing protective equipment, he suffered a form of diffuse axonal injury and was in a coma for almost four weeks.
 By September, he had undergone therapies and returned to playing bass.